 Virginia — Carib Shack

-Yes, Carib Shack is located in a strip mall, but its unassuming exterior doesn’t say anything about the quality of the food inside.
+Yes, Carib Shack is located in a strip mall in Virginia Beach, but its unassuming exterior doesn’t say anything about the quality of the food inside.
 The coconut rice, jerk pork and rum cake are all highlights, and Granny’s curry chicken bowl simply can’t be missed.
 “The curry chicken is so flavorful, I could eat it all day,” said one reviewer on Yelp.

 Washington — Paseo Caribbean Food

 - Onion Obsession: $9.95